A Classical Realizability Model arising from a Stable Model of Untyped Lambda Calculus: Introduction

 In the current paper, however, we concentrate on a particular classical realizability model which appears as a boolean subtopos of a \emph{relative realizability} topos (see \cite{jaapbook}).
 The starting point for this model is the observation from \cite{reusstreicher} that the recursive domain $D \cong \Sigma^{D^\omega}$ gives rise to a model for $\lambda$-calculus with control.
 (Here $\Sigma = \{\bot,\top\}$ is the 2-element Sierpi\'nski lattice and $D^\omega$ is the countable product of $D$.)
 Since $D$ is a model of untyped $\lambda$-calculus it is in particular a pca.
 By a theorem of A.~Pitts \cite{pitts96} there exists a unique subset $P$ of $D$ such that $t \in P$ iff $t(\vec{s}) = \bot$ for all $\vec{s} \in P^\omega$.
 Obviously, this subset $P$ forms a sub-pca of $D$ thus giving rise to the relative realizability topos $\E = \RT(D,P)$ as described in \cite{jaapbook}.
 Notice that $\top_D \in D \setminus P$ and thus $U = \{\top_D\}$ gives rise to a nontrivial truth value in $\E$ different from both $\top_\E$ and $\bot_\E$.
 This $U$ (like any subterminal object of $\E$) induces a closure operator (\emph{aka} Lawvere-Tierney topology) $j_U(p) = (p \to U) \to U$ on $\E$.
 As is well known the subtopos $\E_U$ of $j_U$-sheaves of $\E$ is boolean.

-We will show that $\E_U$ is equivalent to the classical realizability topos $\Kcal$ induced by the realisability structure whose set $\Lambda$ of terms is $D$, whose set of stacks $\Pi$ is $D^\omega$ and whose set $\PL$ of proof like terms is $P$.
+We will show that $\E_U$ is equivalent to the classical realizability topos $\Kcal$ induced by the realizability structure whose set $\Lambda$ of terms is $D$, whose set of stacks $\Pi$ is $D^\omega$ and whose set $\PL$ of proof-like terms is $P$.
 We will show that $\Kcal$ is equivalent to $\Set$ when $D$ is the bifree solution of the domain equation $D \cong \Sigma^{D^\omega}$ in Scott domains.
-However, when considering the solution of $D \cong \Sigma^{D^\omega}$ in the category $\mathbf{Coh}$ of coherence spaces and Scott continuous and stable maps then the ensuing boolean topos $\Kcal$ is not a Grothendieck topos and thus \emph{a fortiori} not a forcing model.
+However, when considering the solution of $D \cong \Sigma^{D^\omega}$ in the category $\mathbf{Coh}$ of coherence spaces and Scott continuous and stable maps then the ensuing boolean topos $\Kcal$ is not a Grothendieck topos and thus \emph{a fortiori} not a forcing model\footnote{i.e.\ a category of sheaves over a complete boolean algebra or, equivalently, a Grothendieck topos where every epimorphism splits, see e.g.\ \cite{Elephant}}.
 We will show that $\Kcal$ validates all true sentences of first order arithmetic and the principles of countable and dependent choice.